DegreeCalc

 Master's Degree ROI by Field 2026: MBA, M.S.
 CS, M.S.
 Engineering, JD, MD Payback Analysis

-Across 12 graduate degree paths in 2026, ROI ranges from negative $45,000 NPV (MSW) to positive $1.74M NPV (Georgia Tech OMSCS Online MS CS).
-The defining variables: tuition, opportunity cost (zero for online programs), salary trajectory, and PSLF eligibility.
-Here's the proprietary 2026 matrix using BLS Occupational Employment Statistics, IPEDS tuition data, College Scorecard placement outcomes, and Levels.fyi compensation data.
+Across 12 graduate degree paths in 2026, modeled ROI ranges from negative $45,000 NPV (MSW) to positive $1.74M NPV (Georgia Tech OMSCS Online MS CS).
+The defining variables are tuition, opportunity cost, salary trajectory, debt structure, employer sponsorship, and PSLF eligibility.
+Treat the numbers below as a planning model, then verify the exact program through its cost of attendance, placement report, College Scorecard data, and federal loan terms.

 1. Master's Degree ROI Comparison Matrix